 - fulfil a contract we may have with you, such as where you have made a purchase from us;

 - facilitate our internal business operations, including fulfilling our legal and regulatory requirements;

-- undertake medical research, including the recruitment and operation of clinical trials;
+- undertake medical research, including the recruitment of study participants and operation of clinical trials;

 - enable you to report serious adverse events in relation to any of our products;